erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Turbine glass.
 Solve the connected-texture problem.
 - (DONE) Validation of internal turbine & coil shape on assembly.
 - (DONE) Add flow governor to limit rate of input fluid usage.
-- (NEED GUI) Water/other outputs can be vented.
-Vent setting can be changed.
-Turbine uses less input fluid when output tank is full and turbine is not venting.
 - (DONE) Do an art pass.
 - (DONE) Fix turbine RPM bar to be green at the right places
 - (DONE) Add efficiency curve that peaks at 900/1800 RPMs
 - (DONE) Tune and optimize turbine torque & drag equations.
 Fluid speed is function of fluid, not of input volume.
 Add input volume as multiplier.
+- (NEED GUI) Water/other outputs can be vented.
+Vent setting can be changed.
+Turbine uses less input fluid when output tank is full and turbine is not venting.
 - Renderer to show off the turbine blade.
 - Particle effects for venting steam and stuff!

 ### Graphics
 - (DONE) Fix reactor glass texture.
 Change to a nicer texture and port connected-texture code from turbines.
 - (DONE) Fix the lighting bug on control rods.
-- Add some flair to the reactor and turbine glass textures.
+- (DONE) Add some flair to the reactor and turbine glass textures.
 They're TOO invisible now.

 ### User Interface
 - Fix Control Rod GUI